williamnguyen-activecyber/okta.github.io/_source/_docs/how-to/implement-authentication.md

 The Client Credentials flow never has a user context, so you can't request OpenID scopes.
 Instead, you must create a custom scope.
 For more information on creating custom scopes, see (jakub.todo).

-### 2. Using the Client Credentials Flow
+### 3. Using the Client Credentials Flow

-Your Client Application will need to have it's Client ID and Secret stored in a secure manner.
+Your Client Application will need to have its Client ID and Secret stored in a secure manner.
 These are then passed via Basic Auth in the request to your Okta Authorization Server's `/token` endpoint:

 ```
 curl --request POST \